 This simple Chicken Potato Soup is the perfect cure for chilly days.
-It's made in just 40 minutes with healthy ingredients.
+It's made in just 40 minutes with simple ingredients for a hearty, delicious soup.
 Enjoy while hot with a sprinkle of cheddar cheese and green onion.

 Jump to:

-- Pancetta - This creamy potato soup is made with pancetta and the fat leftover is used to sauté the mirepoix, making the base of the soup deep in flavor.
-If you have leftover pancetta, try my Instant Pot Minestrone Soup recipe next!
+- Pancetta.
+This creamy potato soup is made with pancetta and the fat leftover is used to sauté the mirepoix, making the base of the soup deep in flavor like in Instant Pot Minestrone Soup.

-- Chicken thighs - If you've made some of my other chicken recipes on the site, you'll know I love cooking with chicken thighs.
-Their much more flavorful than chicken breast meat and are much less likely to dry out.
+- Chicken thigh.
+If you've made some of my other chicken recipes on the site, you'll know I love cooking with chicken thighs.
+They're much more flavorful than chicken breast meat and less likely to dry out.
 If you're a novice chef, this chicken potato soup is the perfect beginner recipe.

-- Broth - I used my favorite chicken stock, but feel free to use vegetable broth if that's what you have on hand.
+- Broth.
+I used my favorite chicken stock, but feel free to use vegetable broth if that's what you have on hand.
 You can also use a low-sodium broth for a lower-sodium soup.
-Adjust the salt and pepper to taste before serving.
+Always adjust the salt to taste before serving.

 See the recipe card below for the remaining ingredients and quantities.